-Members are ready to document any small, courthouse, secret, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any DIY - do it yourself, city hall, small, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your symbolic, romantic, unique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your outdoor, symbolic, intimate, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Indiana Couples

 Chicago-based photographer Allison Williams specializes in modern, documentary wedding photography.
 Allison worked as a staff photojournalist for Sun-Times Media before starting her own company in 2010.
 She continues to photograph news and events and uses the same approach for weddings as she does in her newspaper and magazine work.
 Allison’s style comes out of a unique background–a mix of fine art, documentary, and journalistic photography define her particular approach.
 [Chicago Wedding Photographer]